 State MSP Regulation Becomes a Reality

-Debate over the need for MSP legislation and regulation have been waging for years.
-With one state’s first move forward, it would be short sighted to think it will be the last.
+The debate over the need for MSP legislation and regulation have been waging for years.
+With one state’s first move forward, it would be short-sighted to think it will be the last.
 In June 2019, Louisiana approved the first law regulating MSPs and MSSPs (Managed Security Service Providers) providing IT infrastructure to public bodies.
 Effective February 1, 2021, Louisiana Act 117 – Senate Bill 273 requires the following from channel providers.

 - Registration with the Secretary of State